Naa Ashorkor

-Naa Ashorkor (born 24 November 1988), also known as Nisirine Naa Ashorkor Mensah-Doku, is a Ghanaian actress, media personality and theatre director who currently works at Media General Limited, which houses TV3 Ghana and others.
+Naa Ashorkor (born 24 November 1988), also known as Nisirine Naa Ashorkor Mensah-Doku, is a Ghanaian actress, media personality and theatre director who works at Media General Limited, the parent company of TV3 Ghana.

-Before joining the Media General Limited, she formerly worked with Asaase Radio, an Accra-based radio station.
+Before joining the Media General Limited, she worked with Asaase Radio, an Accra-based radio station.
 She is known for starring in The Perfect Picture (2009) and Iroko TV's Poisoned Bait.

-In 2010, she won Best Actress at the Africa Movie Academy Awards for her role played in The Perfect Picture.
-Naa Ashorkor also starred alongside Yvonne Okoro, Joselyn Dumas, John Dumelo.
+In 2010, she won Best Actress at the Africa Movie Academy Awards for her role in The Perfect Picture.
+Ashorkor also starred alongside Yvonne Okoro, Joselyn Dumas, and John Dumelo.